An interactive demo video is here: Part 2.

 I decided to build CatBench so that there would be a nice and not-too-serious way to test out all the components of the pipeline, without trying to get into domain specific use cases like fraud detection or retail recommendation engines.
 My main interest is to test, measure and optimize all the hardware/software interactions and eventually add fancier things like RDMA, GPUDirect and other things into the mix.

 However, this post is a prequel to next week’s big launch!
 There’s an abundance of articles that explain how a vector search works, distance metrics and how to use SQL commands to create tables with vector datatypes and then query them.
-But I have received this question many times:
+But I have received this question before:

 What the heck is a vector?